MarcinOrlowski/Mp3VoiceStamp/docs/USAGE.md

 ## Configuration files ##

- `Mp3VoiceStamp` supports configuration files, so you can easily create one with settings of your choice and then use your file instead of passing all custom values via command line switches.
-It can also save current configuration to a file so you can easily preserve your settings with no hassle.
+ `Mp3VoiceStamp` supports configuration files aka profiles.
+Each file can configures all or some runtime parameters, then instead of using command line switches to tune up the tool, you tell it to read your config file.

- Configuration file is plain text file following [INI file format](https://en.wikipedia.org/wiki/INI_file):
+ Said configuration file is plain text file following [INI file format](https://en.wikipedia.org/wiki/INI_file):

     [mp3voicestamp]
     file_out_format = "{name} (mp3voicestamp).{ext}"